wp-plugins/quiz-tool-lite/readme.txt

 Contributors: alexfurr, lcw102
 Tags: academic, assessment, formative, quiz, questions Requires at least: 3.0.1
-Tested up to: 3.5
+Tested up to: 3.6
-Stable tag: 1.4.3
+Stable tag: 1.4.4

-A simple quiz tool aimed at individuals wanting to insert formative questions into their wordpress posts and pages.
+A light weight quiz tool aimed at academics or individuals wanting to create interactive learning content.
+Insert single questions into wordpress posts and pages, or deply an entire quiz.

 == Description ==